Leaseback: Aviation

 Leaseback is also commonly used in general aviation, with buyers using the scheme to let flight schools and other FBOs use their aircraft.

 Leaseback is very often used in commercial aviation to essentially take back the cash invested in assets.
 Airlines, for example, sell aircraft and engines to lessors, banks or other financial institutions who, in turn, lease the assets back to them.
-Tax deductions can also be realized by the airline since the asset is no longer owned but leased.
 Due to the high price of aircraft and engines, especially new, the cash from such a leaseback is used by airlines to improve their financial performance.

 Industrial equipment

 The leaseback concept has also spread to industry, mostly for industrial equipment.
 A long-standing example is the railroad industry, in which locomotives and other rolling stock are purchased on behalf of the railroad by an 'equipment trust' set up by a bank, financing the original purchase cost with the lease payments.
 A company sells some of its equipment to a lessor, such as a bank or another financial institution, which leases the equipment back to the company.
 Thus the company is no longer the owner of the equipment but keeps the use of it.
 This commercial transaction allows two companies to have at their immediate disposal the cash to make investments in new business opportunities.